FAQ & Important Dates

-The only way to receive your advising code is during an advising appointment with your adviser.
-When you schedule an advising appointment, your adviser takes time to carefully review your records to make sure you are on track.
+The only way to receive your advising code is during an advising appointment with your advisor.
+When you schedule an advising appointment, your advisor takes time to carefully review your records to make sure you are on track.
 Please note that drop-ins are not an opportunity to provide you with your advising code but instead to assist you with quick questions that may come up throughout the semester.
 Advising codes are not available via email, or a M.E.S.A. student mentor.

-- How should I contact my adviser?
+- How should I contact my advisor?

 The best way to reach your advisor is via email.
 Calling may be more difficult as your advisor is most likely in a student appointment and cannot answer the phone.

 - March 10-18, 2018 – Spring Break

 - March 1, 2018 at NOON – CSUSA Scholarship Application Closes